Amitabh Mattoo: Career

+Mattoo is Deputy Chair of the Academic Advisory Board of the German Institute for Global and Area Studies.
+He was the founding CEO of the Australia India Institute at the University of Melbourne and served as Chairman of the governing board of Miranda House, University of Delhi, the highest-ranked women's college in India; earlier, he had served as Chair of Kirori Mal College.
+Mattoo was among the few non-alumni ever appointed to Chair governing bodies of colleges affiliated with Delhi University.
+He has also been a member of the Lancet Commission on Adolescent Health and Wellbeing.

 Mattoo has been a visiting professor at Stanford University, the University of Notre Dame, and the University of Illinois at Urbana-Champaign.
-He has been Chairperson of the Centre for International Politics, Organization and Disarmament at Jawaharlal Nehru University as well as Founder Director and CEO of the Australia India Institute, University of Melbourne and a member of the National Knowledge Commission, a high-level advisory group to the Prime Minister of India.
+He has been Chairperson of the Centre for International Politics, Organization and Disarmament at Jawaharlal Nehru University as well as Founding Director and CEO of the Australia India Institute, University of Melbourne and a member of the National Knowledge Commission, a high-level advisory group to the Prime Minister of India.
 He has also been a member of the advisory board of India's National Security Council, a member of the Indian Prime Minister's Task Force on Global Strategic Developments, on the executive committee and governing council of the Pugwash Conferences on Science and World Affairs, and a member of the Indian Prime Minister's High-Level Group on Nuclear Disarmament.
 He also co-chaired the Knowledge Initiative with the Education Minister of Jammu and Kashmir.
-The Knowledge Initiative was established by the state government to recommend interventions in schools, colleges and institutions of higher learning to make the education system socially relevant and globally competitive.
+The Knowledge Initiative was established by the state government to recommend interventions in schools, colleges, and institutions of higher learning to make the education system socially relevant and globally competitive.

 Mattoo has published books on India's nuclear policy and India-Pakistan relations and has written on Kashmir.
-Mattoo has published ten books and more than 100 research articles (including in journals like Survival and Asian Survey).
+Mattoo has published twenty books and more than 100 research articles (including in top IR journals like Survival, International Affairs and Asian Survey).
 He regularly writes for Indian English-language newspapers such as The Telegraph and The Hindu, and has been a liberally inclined political commentator on national television.
+He has supervised 35 PhD thesis and over 60 M.Phil dissertations.

 Mattoo became the youngest Vice-Chancellor of the University of Jammu in November 2002 and continued at this position until December 2008.
 As a patron of the arts, he was responsible for building a world-class auditorium in Jammu University, which also hosts an art gallery and a museum.
 Leading Indian artists, including the École nationale supérieure des Beaux-Arts-trained Bengali painter Jogen Chowdhury, have donated their work to the gallery.
 As president of the Jammu and Kashmir chapter of SPIC MACAY, Mattoo was responsible for the university becoming a nationally acclaimed centre of culture.